nsursock/crackingdacode-v2/src/posts/principles-for-a-liberated-existence.md

   - text: >-
       Discover the transformative impact of philosophy on creative cognition and inventive outcomes.
+word: Sultry
+headline: Succumb to the Evocative Notes of 'Initials B.B.' by Serge Gainsbourg
+paragraph: Let the captivating serenade of "Initials B.B." transport you to an era of Parisian chic and lyrical seduction, only with Serge Gainsbourg.
 author: Nicolas Sursock
 date: 2023-11-13T17:02:00Z
 featured: https://images.unsplash.com/photo-1501084817091-a4f3d1d19e07?ixid=M3wzODQ3NjN8MHwxfHJhbmRvbXx8fHx8fHx8fDE2OTk5NDUyNTR8&ixlib=rb-4.0.3&auto=format&fit=crop&q=80